Screening and Testing to Detect Cancer

 - Crunching the Numbers: What Screening Statistics Really Tell Us

-Article from May 1, 2012 Cancer Bulletin about the statistics that are used to describe the results of screening studies.
+This article explains how to interpret the statistics used to describe the results of screening studies.

 Types of Screening Tests

 - Information about cancer screening and the types of tests used to find cancer.